arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/traverse/README.md

 Going back to our `Future` example, we can write an `Applicative` instance for `Future` that runs each `Future` concurrently.
 Then when we traverse a `List<A>` with an `(A) -> Future<B>`, we can imagine the traversal as a scatter-gather.
 Each `A` creates a concurrent computation that will produce a `B` (the scatter), and as the `Futures` complete they will be gathered back into a `List`.

+Evidently, `Traverse` is not limited to `List` or `Nel`, it provides an abstraction over 'things that can be traversed over', like a Binary tree, hence the name `Traverse`.

 #### Playing with `Reader`

 Another interesting effect we can use is Reader.
 Recall that a `Reader<D, A>` is a type alias for `Kleisli<ForId, D, A>` which is a wrapper around `(D) -> A`.